loisft/loisft.github.io/_pages/teaching.md

 ## ISTA

 #### 2024-2025
-During Spring 1, Tanguy Verent & I will teach together a ~12 lectures graduate course about ``Some Applications of $p$-adic Integration to Geometry and Arithmetics'' at ISTA.
+During Spring 1, [Tanguy Vernet](https://sites.google.com/view/tanguy-vernet/) & I will teach together a ~12 lectures graduate course about ``Some Applications of $p$-adic Integration to Geometry and Arithmetics'' at ISTA.

 #### 2023-2024